WHMCS Automatic and Scheduled VIES Checks for EU Clients

 If your business is in the EU, you need to use the VIES for determining the tax rate to apply to each customer based on provided VAT numbers.
 If your company doesn't have to charge tax (eg. sole proprietorship) you can avoid using the VIES.

-Please, take what follows with a grain of salt as rules differ from country to country and there are plenty of exceptions in within the same country.
+Please, take what follows with a grain of salt as rules differ from country to country and there are plenty of exceptions within the same country.
 Consult your legal and accounting advisor before engaging in any transaction with the VIES.

 Before we start, understand the following: